dd32/td-gh-ex/readme.txt

 == Report Bugs / Theme Support ==

-BestWP PRO is a Brand new theme, and could contain some hidden bugs.
+BestWP is a Brand new theme, and could contain some hidden bugs.
 So, if you find any please report them at the following URL:

 https://themesdna.com/contact/

 /*
-BestWP PRO is a WordPress Theme,
+BestWP is a WordPress Theme,
 Copyright (C) 2019, ThemesDNA
-BestWP PRO is distributed under the terms of the GNU/GPLv2 or later
+BestWP is distributed under the terms of the GNU/GPLv2 or later

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.